troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 ```{math}
 W = \int \vec F_g \cdot d\vec l = \int_h^0 -mgdy = [-mgy]_h^0 = mgh
 ```
 The work done by gravity is positive, which makes sense, since the force of gravity is generally in the same direction as the net displacement (downwards).
-We did not need to take into account the specific shape of the trajectory, because the force was constant in magnitude and direction (see [](#ex:workenergy:workparabola)).
+We did not need to take into account the specific shape of the trajectory, because the force was constant in magnitude and direction (see [Example 7.4](#ex:workenergy:workparabola)).

 We can now find the speed of the skier when they leave the jump using the Work-Energy theorem:
 ```{math}